-Last week passport Canada staff worked Staff worked 6,443 hours of overtime
+Last week Passport Canada staff worked 6,443 hours of Overtime

 The COVID-19 pandemic created a set of interconnected issues that have affected timely delivery of passport service to Canadians.
 This includes: a sudden increase in the volume of applications